EirEoin/Graphic-Designer/README.md

 ## Work Gallery

 Idea 🧠
-* I made a gallery page that has previous work of ours displayed in a slideshow with clickable buttons right and left.
+* Sketchy Designs has a gallery page that has previous work of ours displayed in a slideshow with clickable buttons right and left.

 Test 🥽
 * To test this feature, I will open the gallery page and ensure that the slideshow displays correctly.
 Then, I will click the right and left buttons to navigate through the slideshow and ensure that the images change accordingly and are loading correctly.